Your attention is drawn, in particular, to the following:

 8. Advertisement rates are subject to revision at any time and individual orders are accepted on condition that the price binds the Publisher only in respect of the next issue going to press.

-9. The Advertiser, where an agency, may not recharge a client for space at an increased rate, unless with the Publisherís written consent.
+9. The Advertiser, where an agency, may not recharge a client for space at an increased rate, unless with the Publisher’s written consent.

-10. Payment terms are strictly 30 days after receipt of the Publisherís invoice, which will be submitted upon publication along with a voucher copy of the publication containing the Advertiserís advertisement.
+10. Payment terms are strictly 30 days after receipt of the Publisher’s invoice.

 11. At least 90 days written notice is required prior to publication date and 2 weeks prior to initial copy deadline to stop or suspend a monotone or colour insertion